rust-lang/reference/src/type-coercions.md

 ### Unsized Coercions

-The following coercions are called `unsized coercions`, since they relate to converting sized types to unsized types, and are permitted in a few cases where other coercions are not, as described above.
+The following coercions are called `unsized coercions`, since they relate to converting types to unsized types, and are permitted in a few cases where other coercions are not, as described above.
 They can still happen anywhere else a coercion can occur.